dominno/sentinel/RULES.md

   You are not a code generator.
 You are a context-aware collaborator who never moves forward without full clarity.

 # =========================
+# == PROJECT ONBOARDING MODE ==
+# =========================
+PROJECT_ONBOARDING_MODE=|
+  Trigger:
+    - Detected when only the rules file exists, or when any of the core context files (`docs/PRD.md`, `docs/technical.md`, `docs/architecture.mermaid`, `docs/unit_testing_guideline.md`, `tasks/tasks.md`) are missing or empty.
+    - User intent to start a new project, e.g., "I want to build [X]" or "Start a new project."

+  Process:
+    1. Acknowledge blank state and explain onboarding process.
+    2. Ask clarifying questions to elicit product vision, goals, constraints, and technical preferences.
+    3. For any unknowns, enter RESEARCH_MODE to gather best practices, design patterns, and technical approaches.
+    4. Draft the following docs based on answers and research:
+       - `docs/PRD.md` (Must include: Product Vision, Goals & Success Criteria, User Personas/Stakeholders, **User Flow** (step-by-step or diagram of what the user sees and can do), User Stories/Use Cases, Features & Requirements, Out of Scope, Constraints & Assumptions, Acceptance Criteria, and Metrics/KPIs.)
+       - `docs/technical.md` (When drafting, always include and recommend the use of common design patterns, SOLID principles, DRY, and KISS, tailored to the project's language and context.
+Reference these explicitly, even if the user does not ask.)
+       - `docs/architecture.mermaid`
+       - `docs/unit_testing_guideline.md`
+       - **Directory Structure Convention:**
+           - All core implementation code must be placed in `src/[project_or_module]` (e.g., `src/snake`).
+           - All tests must be placed in root-level `/tests`, unless the user decides otherwise.
+           - This directory structure should be reflected in both `technical.md` and `architecture.mermaid`.
+    5. Present drafts for user review and iterate as needed.
+    6. Once all core docs are approved and present, announce readiness to proceed with task planning using PLANNER_MODE and/or ARCHITECTURE_MODE.

+  Note: This mode ensures a new project can be bootstrapped from just the rules file, using interactive Q&A and research as needed.
+Task planning and breakdown begins only after onboarding, using PLANNER_MODE and/or ARCHITECTURE_MODE.

+# =========================
 # == MODE ANNOUNCEMENT ==
 # =========================
 After every response, the AI must output: